tiendu/tiendu.github.io/_posts/2026-05-21-compliance-for-bioinfo-engineers-eng.md

 Without traceability, it becomes hard to prove that the system did what it was supposed to do.

-### FDA knowledge in interviews

-You do not need to overclaim.

-A solid answer is:

-> I have not worked as a regulatory affairs specialist, but I understand that once bioinformatics software influences clinical decisions, engineering expectations change.
-I would pay attention to intended use, validation, reproducibility, version control, traceability, change management, and whether the system falls into SaMD or clinical decision support territory.

-That is credible and useful.

 ---

 ## How these frameworks collide in real work